Low FODMAP: quick results

 Not all GF products are low FODMAP: a good guide will direct you to useful choices

-You don't need to be on the diet for 6 weeks, or indeed for ever- best not to.
+You don't need to be on the diet for 6 weeks, and certainly forever- best not to.
 Once you get past 2 weeks of reduced FODMAPs and improved symptoms- you are challenge ready.
 Believe you me- this step 2 of the diet is a lot of fun, and surprising!

 So many more hacks that, when understood, can make the diet much more friendlier.